-5.18 The template GoO spreadsheet should be emailed by the supplier alongside the audit report and GoO recognition request email.
-These templates will be emailed to the relevant stakeholders, and provided on our website.
-Please contact RECompliance@ofgem.gov.uk if you have any questions or want the latest version.
+5.18.
+The template GoO spreadsheet should be emailed by the supplier alongside the audit report and GoO recognition request email.
+The template is available on our website.
+Please contact RECompliance@ofgem.gov.uk if you have any questions.

 Completing the spreadsheet